Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field: Introduction

-Given the tension already created by these surprising initial results, it is important to verify whether such bright $z>11$ candidates are also seen in other fields.
-To this end, we report our initial search for $z>11$ candidates in one of the ``blank'' fields of the Prime Extragalactic Areas for Reionization and Lensing Science program (PEARLS; Windhorst et al. in prep), which is a JWST Interdisciplinary Scientists Guaranteed Time Observation Program (PI.
+Given the tension already created by these surprising initial results, it is important to verify whether such bright $z>11$ {\it candidates}\ are also seen in other fields.
+To this end, we report our initial search for dropouts in one of the ``blank'' fields of the Prime Extragalactic Areas for Reionization and Lensing Science program \citep[PEARLS;][]{Windhorst2022}, which is a JWST Interdisciplinary Scientists Guaranteed Time Observation Program (PI.
 Windhorst; PID 1176 \& 2738).
 We describe our NIRCam data and the source extraction in Section~2.
-The $z>11$ candidates, which are selected as dropouts from two NIRCam bands (F150W and F200W at $\sim$1.5 and $\sim$2.0~$\mu$m, respectively) are presented in Section~3.
+We focus on the dropouts from two NIRCam bands (F150W and F200W at $\sim$1.5 and $\sim$2.0~$\mu$m, respectively), which are presented in Section~3.
 We conclude with a discussion in Section~4.
 All magnitudes are in the AB system, and we adopt a flat $\Lambda$CDM cosmology with parameters $H_0=71$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_M=0.27$, and $\Omega_\Lambda=0.73$.